fida22/Mars_task1/README.md

 - Learned to install ubuntu by dual booting
 - Got to know how to use Git and Github
-- Learned about bashscripting which is a new concept for me
+- Learned about bashscripting
 - Understood new concepts of Filters, 3D and 4D rotation systems,Path finding with Matrix
-- worked with python libraries such as collections
+- Worked with python libraries such as collections
 - Had fun time doing all the other Problems

 ---